-analy- What actually happened What risk areas materialised Impact severity How did we manage analy- ige sit- igh. ng from epared- t where which s to act ks - is The global Covid-19 pandemic has had, and continues to have, consequences on people, societies, businesses, and financial markets across the world.
+The second of the property of the second of The global Covid-19 pandemic has had, and continues to have, consequences on people, societies, businesses, and financial markets across the world.
 During 2021, global supply chain disruptions, changed consumer demand and spending patterns had an adverse impact on the automotive industry.
 The constantly evolving nature of the Covid-19 pandemic makes it difficult to predict its ultimate adverse impact.
-The Group relies on a global network of sup- pliers for sourcing raw-materials, parts, systems, software, and components.
-A global shortage of semiconductors arose at the beginning 2021 mainly due to increased demand for consumer What risk areas materialised • Health & Safety • MI & Consumer Behaviour • Business Interruption • Financial Market • Material Cost & Supply Chain Impact severity The course of events during 2021 led to temporary production halts at manufactur- ing plants in China, the United States, Bel- gium, and Sweden.
-The temporary produc- tion halts have resulted in loss of production volumes which led to loss of sales volumes.
-How did we manage Global cross-functional Taskforce was quickly put in place with the intention to keep our work- force safe, secure material and to balance pro- duction with customer demands.
+The Group relies on a global network of suppliers for sourcing raw-materials, parts, systems, software, and components.
+A global shortage of semiconductors arose at the beginning 2021 mainly due to increased demand for consumer electronics and halted production during the Covid-19 pandemic.
+In addition, the transportation sector experienced severe capacity issues driven by Covid-19 restrictions combined with container shortages and other disruptions.
+Health & Safety MI & Consumer Behaviour Business Interruption Financial Market Material Cost & Supply Chain The course of events during 2021 led to temporary production halts at manufacturing plants in China, the United States, Belgium, and Sweden.
+The temporary production halts have resulted in loss of production volumes which led to loss of sales volumes.
+Global cross-functional Taskforce was quickly put in place with the intention to keep our workforce safe, secure material and to balance production with customer demands.
 Massive effort was put in place to coordinate manufacturing and component supplies dependent on Covid-19 lockdowns or local requirements.
-Global cross-functional Taskforce was well prepared with recent training of unfolded sce- nario.
-Creative procurement team enabled a week- by-week supply for semiconductors and the production planning was continuously adjusted to focus on volumes with best margins.
-All together the impact on the group's profitabil- ity was kept on a controllable level and liquidity lifferent anaged nic and mainly due to increased demand for consumer electronics and halted production during the Covid-19 pandemic.
-In addition, the transporta- tion sector experienced severe capacity issues driven by Covid-19 restrictions combined with container shortages and other disruptions.
+Global cross-functional Taskforce was well prepared with recent training of unfolded scenario.
+Creative procurement team enabled a weekby-week supply for semiconductors and the production planning was continuously adjusted to focus on volumes with best margins.
+All together the impact on the group's profitability was kept on a controllable level and liquidity was maintained.